Tsui Shung-yiu

-Dr. Tsui Shung-yiu, SBS, JP is a former Director of the Hong Kong Marine Department.
+Tsui Shung-yiu is a former director of the Hong Kong Marine Department.

 He was awarded the Silver Bauhinia Star in 2006.
-Tsui retired as director after 28 years with the Government.
+Tsui retired as director after 28 years with the government.
 He was a member of the marine and naval architecture discipline advisory panel of the HKIE (Hong Kong Institute of Engineers).
 He was part of a high-level delegation to promote Hong Kong's maritime services at the Posidonia 2002 International Shipping Exhibition in Greece in June 2002.

 He is currently a consultant to Shun Tak-China Travel Ship Management.